tamirmayb/seekbe/README.md

 * Finds the service name from the uri filed and matches to regex.
 * If match found saves all data to Mongodb in ```requests``` table.
 * After a json file has been processed it will be moved to the backup folder regardless of any errors or issues during the process
+* Note: Because there's no need for an application monitoring ability the Parser will just wait until completion, then it will exit, and the call should return 'done'...
 ###### GET /sb/busy -
 * retrieving N most “busy” services (busy service == with most requests to it) in descending order from db.